 After this assessment they will make an appointment for you to return to have the abortion.
 This process, from start to finish, should not take longer than two weeks.

 If someone is under 16 but is considered able to consent to their own medical treatment, they can consent to an abortion without being forced to tell a parent or carer.
 However, a doctor will try to involve a parent or another adult to provide support.

 Young people under 16 are also allowed to access contraception without having to get permission from a parent or carer, as long as the doctor thinks they can understand and consent to this.

-If you live in England, Wales or Scotland, two doctors need to agree that continuing the pregnancy will cause you significant physical or mental distress.
+Two doctors need to agree that continuing the pregnancy will cause you significant physical or mental distress.
 Once they have agreed, you have until 24 weeks into the pregnancy to have an abortion.
 It’s a good idea to go and see a doctor as soon as possible if you know you are pregnant and have made up your mind to have an abortion.
 Abortion is one of the safest medical operations there is, and complications are very rare.
 Earlier abortions are even safer than later ones, and can be done using a pill before nine weeks – see our section on different types of abortion.

-If you’re in Jersey, you can have an abortion up to 12 weeks into the pregnancy if two doctors agree it is causing you distress.
+You can have an abortion up to 12 weeks into the pregnancy if two doctors agree it is causing you distress.
 Abortion is legal up to 24 weeks if the foetus has a severe incurable problem, or if your life is in danger.
 If your pregnancy has gone past 12 weeks but is under 24 weeks, you can travel to England to have an abortion, but you will have to pay for the operation.
 The Abortion Support Network can help.